 - Myungshik makes the top 20 authors list in Quantum Computers.

-- Myungshik is a Royal Society Wolfson Merit Award Holder.
+- Myungshik is the 2015 Royal Society Wolfson Merit Award winner.

 - Myungshik is the 2016 Hoam Science Prize winner.